spotify/redux-location-state/README.md

 ### experimental

-if you'd like to parse all the objects in a custom way, you can add a fifth argument to `createReduxLocationActions` that will overwrite the function that maps the query params. this function will have to return a location object with the updated params in the query object.
+If you'd like to parse all the objects in a custom way, you can add a fifth argument to `createReduxLocationActions` that will overwrite the function that maps the query params. this function will have to return a location object with the updated params in the query object.
 ```javascript
 function overwriteLocationHandling(setupObject, nextState, location) {
   location.query.something = nextState;